Shwebo: Names of Shwebo

-Most of the people knows above names but the name "အယုစြ်ဇပူရ" and "မြေဘုံသာ" ("Ayuhcyajpuur" and "Myaybhonesar") are rarely known.
+Most of the people know the above names but the name "အယုစြ်ဇပူရ" and "မြေဘုံသာ" ("Ayuhcyajpuur" and "Myaybhonesar") are rarely known.

 Geography

 Climate

 Located in the “Dry Valley” in the rain shadow of the Arakan Mountains, Shwebo lies on the boundary between a tropical savanna climate (Köppen Aw) and a hot semi-arid climate (BSh).
 The city received 4.37 in of rainfall on 19 October 2011.
 It was the record breaking rainfall within 24 hours of October for past 48 years.
 The previous record was 3.84 in of 24 October 1993.

 Transport

 Shwebo is served by Myanmar Railways's Mandalay-Myitkyina railway line.
-The city is best reached by pickup truck or bus as the roads from Mandalay and Monywa are in reasonably good shape.

-There are highway express buses from Yangon to Shwebo.

-Shwebo also lies on Mandalay-Myitkyina Union Express Road.

-Economy

-As with Monywa, the city is a trade center for agricultural produce, especially beans, rice and sesame from the surrounding plains between the Mu River and the Ayeyarwady River.

-The major tourist attractions in Shwebo, although few tourists make the journey and facilities are very limited, are its numerous Buddhist temples, and the reconstruction of Alaungpaya's palace.
-The city is still surrounded by its ancient moat.
-There are many pagodas, such as Shwetaza Buddha Image and Myodaung Pagoda.

-Moreover, tourists can visit Hanlin, the ground of ancient Pyu City.
-Hanlin is one hour drive from Shwebo.
-It is one of UNESCO World Cultural Heritage Sites.

-In the very hot summer, people who live in Shwebo believe that rain comes when people bring the Shwetaza Buddha Image around the town.

-Education

-There are five Basic Education High Schools in Shwebo.

-The town is home to the Shwebo University and Shwebo Government Technological College.